 Pangong Lake is Ladakh’s most important tourist attraction.
 This sapphire stretch of Lake is situated at a height of 4350 meters and looks as if it is a piece of heaven that fell on earth.
-Surrounded by barren mountains, this lake is perhaps one amongst the foremost lovely lakes in Ladakh.
+Surrounded by barren mountains, this lake is perhaps one among the foremost lovely lakes in Ladakh.
 Its waters, which seem to be dyed in blue, stand in unadulterated contrast to the arid mountains surrounding it.
 Extending to virtually a hundred and sixty kilometers, one-third of the Pangong Lake lies in India and the other two-thirds in China.

 Average width is around 5 km making it one of the largest brackish water lakes in the world.
-The vistas of the lake are thus beautiful that many movie industry movies are shot here.
+The vistas of the lake are thus beautiful that many movies are shot here.
 Pangong Lake, one of the most famous lakes in Leh Ladakh, derives its name from the Tibetan word, “Pangong Tso”, which means “high grassland lake”.

 You could spend hours in observation here, and still not have enough of its beauty.
 One issue that draws tourists here is that the method the salt water reacts once the daylight falls leading to completely different reminder water.
-This beautiful lake is that the breeding ground for several migratory birds like Bar-headed goose and Brahmini Duck.
+This beautiful lake is the breeding ground for several migratory birds like Bar-headed goose and Brahmini Duck.
 If you’ve got determined to travel on a visit to Ladakh anytime presently, don’t forget to visit the Pangong Lake.
 The beauty that awaits you there can not be represented in words.
 It has to be seen, felt and absorbed within you.
-In this article, I have tried to provide you details about my plan to visit Pangong Lake from Leh, information on routes, best time to visit and various other important information.
+In this article, I have tried to provide you details about my visit to Pangong Lake from Leh, information on routes, best time to visit and various other important information.

 Inner Line Permit for Pangong Lake